jordansissel/fpm/README.md

     % make install DESTDIR=/tmp/installdir

     # Create a nodejs deb with only bin and lib directories:
+    # The 'VERSION' and 'ARCH' strings are automatically filled in for you
+    # based on the other arguments given.
     % fpm -n nodejs -v 0.3.3 -C /tmp/installdir \
       -p nodejs-VERSION_ARCH.deb \
       -d "libssl0.9.8 (> 0)" \-d "libstdc++6 (>= 4.4.3)" \